amoe/acceleratedcpp/exercise-notes.md

 ## 15-3

 Add 3 params to the `frame` function.
-Run into some access problems...
+Run into some access problems...  every time you change a function signature, friend declarations also change and need to be updated.